 States have attempted to address their most urgent technology problems.
-In Maryland, officials said that the state’s health insurance exchange was showing improvement and that bottlenecks in creating accounts, the first step in buying a health plan online, were easing.
-Technicians made some initial fixes to the system Wednesday night, and more than 1,000 new accounts had been created by early Thursday, according to Joshua Sharfstein, Maryland’s health secretary.
+In Maryland, officials said the state’s health insurance exchange was showing improvement, and that bottlenecks in creating accounts, the first step in buying a health plan online, were easing.
+Technicians made some initial fixes to the system Wednesday night, and more than 1,000 new accounts had been created by early Thursday, according to Josh Sharfstein, Maryland’s health secretary.

 Some problems persisted.
 Maryland said Thursday that, because of overnight maintenance, only general information will be available online from 11 p.m. to 5 a.m. daily for the rest of the month.
 Consumers will not be able to create accounts or shop for plans during that time.

-Washington state and California have also taken down their sites for maintenance in the overnight hours, and Washington officials said they will continue to do so as needed.
+Washington state and California have also taken their sites down for maintenance in the overnight hours, and Washington officials said they would continue to do so as needed.

-Each time, he has received different error messages and given up on the process.
+Each time, he has run into different error messages and given up on the process.

-“I was pretty frustrated,” he said.
+“I was pretty frustrated,” Hoffman said.
 “It’s disappointing when you have higher expectations.”

-Hoffman plans to stop shopping until next month, when he expects the site will work better.
-Coverage purchased on the marketplace will not start until Jan.
-1, so he sees little drawback to waiting.
+Hoffman now plans to stop shopping until next month, when he expects the site to work better.
+Coverage purchased on the marketplace does not start until January 1, so he sees little drawback to waiting.